MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ```
 ## Get subscriptions list

 First, use the CLI to get a list of subscriptions for your Azure account.
-You can do this by running the `az account list` command.
+You do this by running the `az account list` command.
 This command returns a list of all subscriptions in your account.
 It also shows the default subscription set for use in the Azure CLI.

 ```azurecli
 az account list